Want to visit the hottest place on earth?

 In old times, this area has been responsible for the deaths of many visitors trying to cross the valley due to extreme conditions.
 Hence, the name Death Valley.

 Even with the vast expanse of desert, flat sand and dry land all around, one can experience a different side of nature in Death Valley California.
+It definitely is One of the Best national parks in the USA.

 It is a sight to experience the badlands and the wavy designs on the hard dunes.